1985 Southland Conference men's basketball tournament

 The Bulldogs received a bid to the 1985 NCAA Tournament as No. 5 seed in the Midwest region and advanced to the Sweet Sixteen before losing to No. 4 Oklahoma.
-They were the only Southland member invited to the tournament.
+They were the only Southland member invited to the NCAA tournament.
+Conference tournament runner–up Lamar received an invitation to the 1985 NIT Tournament.

 Format

 All seven of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records, with the top seed earning a bye into the semifinal round.
 The other six teams began play in the quarterfinal round.

 First round games were played at the home court of the higher-seeded team.
 All remaining games were played at the Thomas Assembly Center in Ruston, Louisiana.